Iukit Mo sa Bala

 Iukit Mo sa Bala! (lit.
-Carve It into the Bullet!) is a 1994 Philippine action film directed by Pepe Marcos from a screenplay written by Jose N. Carreon and Genaro "Nerdy" Cruz, based on the komiks serial of the same name by Cruz.
-The film stars Bong Revilla, Gabby Concepcion, Nanette Medved and Mat Ranillo III.
+Carve into the Bullet!) is a 1994 Philippine action film directed by Pepe Marcos.
+Based on the komiks serial of the same name by Genaro "Nerdy" Cruz, the film stars Bong Revilla, Gabby Concepcion, Nanette Medved and Mat Ranillo III.
 The film revolves around a well-known doctor who vows to take revenge against his family's political rival who engages in criminal activities, including the killing of his father.

 Plot

 Manila-based surgeon Dr. Roberto "Bobby" Guerrero rushes home to his hometown of San Roque after hearing that his father, town mayor Roman, was injured during a gunfight that killed Edmond Velez, son of Roman's political rival Congressman Velez.
 A furious Congressman Velez wants to seek justice for Edmond's death.
 So his other son Reyland orders his men to kill Roman, who was recuperating at the hospital.

 During Edmond's wake, Bobby sees his ex-girlfriend Noemi, now Rico Velez's partner.
 Talking with Noemi's mother, Bobby finds out that Rico raped Noemi.
 Reyland is arrested after one of his men, Torralba, told the cops that he ordered Roman killed.
 Rico then devises a rescue plan for Reyland: His men attack the police station and free Reyland, then kill Torralba.
 But Roman himself thwarts the assault and kills Reyland by blowing up his getaway car.

 With two of his brothers killed, Rico then formulates a plan to kill Roman.
 At the municipal hall, two policemen invite Roman to the Provincial Police Office to discuss his feud with Congressman Velez.
 The car stops en route to the Provincial Police Office, and the cops shoot Roman.
 Bobby and Paolo, following the vehicle, arrive too late to revive Roman.
 It was later found out that Rico had two men disguise themselves as police officers to lure Roman to his death.
 Rico then kills the gunmen after paying them.

 With Roman dead, Vice Mayor Mario Ocampo takes over as mayor—signifying Congressman Velez's full control of San Roque.
 Irked by Bobby's apparent cowardice, a furious Paolo opens fire at the new mayor during a party, but Rico shoots him from inside the municipal hall.
 Bobby arrives too late to save his brother.
 Overhearing Rico's conversation with his father, Noemi warns Bobby to leave San Roque before it is too late.